 Drywall, Framing, and Trim

-This was another expense we foolishly didn’t account for in our original estimate.
+We foolishly didn’t account for this expense in our original estimate.
 All of the drywall was removed, plus the soffit above the original cabinets.
-This allowed us to install 42 inch cabinets instead of the 30 inch cabinets we had there before.
+This allowed us to install 42-inch cabinets instead of the 30-inch cabinets we had there before.
 What a difference the additional 12 inches makes!

-All of the trim for the baseboards and doors needed to be removed and reinstalled as well.
+All of the trim for the baseboards and doors needed to be removed and reinstalled.
 Thankfully, we still had a few pieces of baseboard from when it was installed throughout our house a few years ago.

 Kitchen Remodel Cost: $1,750 ($500 for materials; $1,250 for labor)